gordonrix/maple/README.md

 The various tools that maple uses that are not simple python scripts must now be installed.
-This is accomplished easily through snakemake, using the 'install' snakefile, derived from a similar setup in [Nanopype](https://nanopype.readthedocs.io/en/latest/).
+This is accomplished easily through snakemake, using the `install.smk` snakemake module, derived from a similar setup in [Nanopype](https://nanopype.readthedocs.io/en/latest/).
-Running the following command, with the --prefix flag modified to point to the location of the environment we created in the previous step, will carry out all the steps to provide the environment with program binaries needed for execution of the pipeline:
+Running the following command, with the `--prefix` flag modified to point to the location of the environment we created in the previous step, will carry out all the steps to provide the environment with program binaries needed for execution of the pipeline: